 - Depending on the brand of the cashew butter, you may need more coconut flour to hold the dough.
 You want your resulting dough to be soft but still firm enough to be rolled into a ball.

 - I found that these mooncakes taste WAY better the day after they are made.
 I don't know how to explain it other than that these mooncake crusts have a better flavor and develop a more melt-in-the-mouth, tender texture when they have a chance to rest in the fridge overnight.
 So for the best flavor and texture, I recommend that you store these mooncakes inside an airtight container and let them cool in the fridge for at least 8 hours before eating.

-- 1/4 cup chocolate hazelnut spread such as Nutella or Nutiva
+- 6 Tbsp chocolate hazelnut spread such as Nutella or Nutiva

 - Mix the chocolate hazelnut spread and coconut flour in a bowl

-- Add more 1-2 Tbsp more coconut flour if needed, a tablespoon at a time, until a soft but firm dough consistency is achieved.
+- Add more 1-2 Tbsp more coconut flour (or Nutella) if needed, a tablespoon at a time, until a soft but firm dough consistency is achieved.

 - Divide dough into 6 equal pieces

 - Flatten each piece of dough into a disk, then wrap the prepared filling with the mooncake dough.

 - Use a mold to press the dough into mooncake shapes and set onto a clean parchment paper.